operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

    `getResource()` of the dependent resource or getting the resource from the `EventSource` itself won't return the just updated resource, in the case where the associated event hasn't been received from the Kubernetes API.
-The `KubernetesDependentResource` implementation, however, addresses this issue so you don't have to worry about it by making sure that it or the related `InformerEventSource` always return the up-to-date resource.
+The `KubernetesDependentResource` implementation, however, addresses this issue, so you don't have to worry about it by making sure that it or the related `InformerEventSource` always return the up-to-date resource.

 2. Another feature of `KubernetesDependentResource` is to make sure that if a resource is created or